This article will give a detailed discussion on metal shims.

 Material Property

-When choosing the right shim, consideration should be given to the material’s composition and its mechanical and physical parameters.
-Shims are made of a variety of materials and thicknesses.
-Plastic, aluminum, brass, stainless steel, and cold-rolled, low-carbon steel are examples of materials.
-These are the most widely used shim materials and meet most design requirements for most applications.
-However, specialty applications can call for additional materials.
+When selecting the right shim, it's important to consider the material’s composition as well as its mechanical and physical properties.
+Shims come in various materials and thicknesses, including plastic, aluminum, brass, stainless steel, and cold-rolled low-carbon steel.
+These materials are commonly used and generally meet the design requirements for most applications.
+However, specialty applications may require additional materials tailored to specific needs.

 Operating Conditions